chicolucio/chicolucio.github.io/_pages/home.md

 [Contact Me!](contact.md){: .btn .btn--warning .btn--large}
 {: .text-center}

+Currently, I develop predictive models and data pipelines for large-scale projects in meteorology and energy infrastructure at Necto Systems, including work with Climatempo.
+Previously, I supported accounting analytics initiatives at Uber (also via Necto), and taught Python and Data Science at Hashtag Treinamentos, a leading online education platform in Brazil.

-I worked as a Python and Data Science instructor at Hashtag Treinamentos, a leading online education provider in Brazil, leveraging my Python expertise to deliver impactful learning experiences.
-Before that, I worked as a Data Scientist at Uber (through NECTO Systems), focusing on data-driven projects.
-I also spent a decade in the education sector, founding a research group that developed visual tools to clarify abstract chemical concepts.
-Additionally, I held roles as a laboratory manager, environmental analyst, and scientific researcher in chemistry.
+Before moving into the tech industry, I spent over a decade in academia.
+I founded a research group focused on developing visual tools to teach abstract chemistry concepts, and held roles as a lab manager, environmental analyst, and scientific researcher.

-I regularly contribute to [Ciência Programada](https://cienciaprogramada.com.br/), a science communication project I launched that utilizes Python programming.
-The project website is written in Brazilian Portuguese.
+I’m also the creator of [Ciência Programada](https://cienciaprogramada.com.br/), a science communication project (in Brazilian Portuguese) that uses Python to explain scientific ideas and methods.

 [![data_science_services](/assets/images/data_science_services.jpg)](/contact)
 {: .text-center}